-Our website has a new look.
-We’re pretty excited about it and we hope you like it too.
-When we launched Nonprofit Media Solutions two years ago, we put a website together right away.
+When we launched Nonprofit Media Solutions in 2012, we put a website together right away.
 Yes, it was basic, but it was also functional.
 Just enough, we hoped, that those seeking our services could get some of their initial questions answered there before reaching out for more.
 It sufficed and got a lot of visitors in our first year and a half or so of business.

 But we knew we needed something else.
-During our annual end of the year planning retreat last December we started dreaming about what our new site should look like.
+During our annual end of the year planning retreat in December 2013 we started dreaming about what our new site should look like.
 While we were at it, we did some daydreaming about our new logo and branding colors.

 What do we do more than anything else with our clients?
 Talk and listen.
 We have conversations every day with our clients to discuss where they’ve been, where they are now and where they want to go.
 And the conversation continues on throughout our working relationship.
 We’re constantly helping our clients make small adjustments to their communications that will help their nonprofit go where it needs to.
 We wanted to convey that conversational feel in our new logo.
 So here’s what we came up with (including bolder, brighter, more fun colors).